• Home

 Discover

 The OHV trail system in the Austin and Toiyabe Range area centers around the historic City of Austin.
-This trail system is generally multi-use and caters to OHV, Equestrian, Mountain bike, and Pedestrian actvities, so riders should be prepared to meet a variety of trail users on their ride.
+This trail system is generally multi-use and caters to OHV, equestrian, mountain bike, and pedestrian activities, so riders should be prepared to meet a variety of trail users on their ride.
 The trail system takes riders through a variety of terrain, and generally follow existing two-track roads.
-Most trails in the area are suitable for a full size 4wd.
+Most trails in the area are suitable for a full size, 4-wheel drive vehicle.
 Expect OHV users to encounter exposed rocky trails, stream crossings, and significant elevation change.

 Trails climb from basin sagebrush through aspen groves and into high elevation environments.
 Heading south towards Big Creek Campground, users will find numerous streams popular for trout fishing.
 Historic mining activity is also evident in the area, and the Stokes Castle just south of Austin is a popular stop.
 The entire Toiyabe Range has vistas and attractions for all types of recreation, but it is remote.
 Go prepared, and stage out of many available USFS Campgrounds listed below.